 Story Rating: 9 Night Girls out of 10

 Art Rating: 9 Night Girls out of 10

 Overall Rating: 9 Night Girls out of 10

 Synopsis: While drinking at The Oblivion Bar, John Constantine remembers everyone that was lost to the Anti-Life Equation Virus.
-Zatanna teleports in to check up on Constantine and wonders why he is drinking lone.
+Zatanna teleports in to check up on Constantine and wonders why he is drinking alone.
 Constantine says he is not alone as we see the ghosts of Blue Beetle, Mister Miracle, Big Barda, Mr. Terrific, and Booster Gold (who all died during DCeased: A Good Day To Die) in the bar.

 Elsewhere after being decapitated by Wonder Woman and thrown down a hole Cyborg’s system reactivates after five years.
 Cyborg realizes that Batman (Bruce Wayne) implanted a secret tracker in his system.
-Cyborg boost the signal of the tracker in an attempt to broadcast a distress signal to another world.
+Cyborg boosts the signal of the tracker in an attempt to broadcast a distress signal to another world.

-Above Earth-2 the Justice League, made up of Superman (Jon Kent), Wonder Woman (Cassie Sandsmark), and Green Lantern (Dinah Lance) are attacking an invading alien army’s ship.
+Above Earth-2 the Justice League made up of Superman (Jon Kent), Wonder Woman (Cassie Sandsmark), and Green Lantern (Dinah Lance) are attacking an invading alien army’s ship.